idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 ### Main Application

-The input for the main application starts with the definition of a [Sampler](CartesianProduct.md).
+The input for the main application starts with the definition of a [Sampler](CartesianProductSampler.md).
 In this example we do not aim to train a controller which can adapt to random model parameters, so we just define a dummy sampler which does not rely on random numbers.

 !listing examples/libtorch_drl_control/libtorch_drl_control_trainer.i block=Samplers

-In case we would like to increase the flexibility of the learner, this sampler can be switched to something that can scan the uncertain input parameter space.
+In case we would like to increase the flexibility of the neural-net based controller, this sampler can be switched to something that can scan the uncertain input parameter space.

 Following this, a [MultiApp](SamplerFullSolveMultiApp.md) is created to run the sub-application many times for data generation: